ThibautGery/roomies/readme.md

 You will need to install [npm](https://www.npmjs.org/) and [redis](http://redis.io) in order to make this works.

-Just run `npm install` to install all the dependencies then run the app with `node run bin/www`
+Just run `npm install` to install all the dependencies then run the app with `npm start`

 Goal